-Course #: ce201
+Course #: ce201 Credits: 2

 This course examines professional workplace behavior while focusing on the important steps necessary for preparing to enter the workplace.
-Students work individually and in small groups to learn about jobs vs. careers, the job search process, interview skills, effective workplace communication, resume and cover letter writing, and developing a professional work ethic.
+Students work individually and in small groups to learn about jobs vs. careers, the job search process, interview skills, effective workplace communication, resume and cover letter writing, as well as developing a professional work ethic.
 This is a semester class.